 Office: ENVD 112

-Emily Greenwood is an Instructor in the Program in Environmental Design at the University of Colorado Boulder, specializing in landscape architecture, urban planning, ecological design, and contextually responsive product design.
-She is a member of the Environmental Design Honors Council and the 2018 recipient of the Designers Without Boundaries Outstanding Faculty Award.
-Emily is a member of the leadership team for the Historic Preservation Professional Practice Network of ASLA.
+Emily Greenwood is an Associate Teaching Professor in the Program in Environmental Design at the University of Colorado Boulder, specializing in landscape architecture, urban planning, ecological design, and contextually responsive product design.

 Emily holds a Masters of Landscape Architecture from the University of Colorado Denver, a B.A. in Environmental Studies from the University of Colorado Boulder and a Paralegal Certificate with a focus in environmental law from the Colorado State University.
 Emily is also an avid rock climber, mountaineer, mountain biker and trail runner.